 - Kreg Jig K4 Pocket Hole System and Kreg screws.
 The Kreg jig is super useful and easy to use for creating very strong joints.

 - Circular saw or jig saw.
 We also made a cross-cut jig, see Step 3.
 (If you have a table saw, great!)

-To make the benches, the easier way would be to build the frame first with pocket hole screws, then glue or nail the side and top boards.
-But I somehow chose to do it the reversed order, only to learn a better way later!
+To make the pallet bench, the easier way would be to build the frame first with pocket hole screws, then glue or nail the side and top boards. ( I always realize a better way AFTER! )

-After the oil cures for a week, we applied a finishing wax mentioned also in the pallet wood crates project – apply a generous amount onto the wood surface, and enjoy the delicious honey smell on your furniture!
+We applied a finishing wax mentioned also in the pallet wood crates project – apply a generous amount onto the wood surface, and enjoy the delicious honey smell on your pallet furniture!

 And the pallet crates and image transfer tutorial mentioned earlier is here-